vli777/AgenticQA/README.md

   ## Architecture in Brief

   1. The frontend uploads files to the FastAPI backend.
-Documents are cleaned, chunked (2,000 characters with 20% overlap), embedded, and upserted to Pinecone.
+Documents are cleaned, chunked (1,000 characters with 20% overlap, optimized for NVIDIA's 512-token limit), embedded, and upserted to Pinecone.
   2. Each chat turn carries a stable `conversation_id`.
 The backend memory manager assigns messages to topics, summarizes older turns, and supplies the relevant topic context.
   3. Before retrieval, the agent rewrites the user’s latest question into a standalone query using the current topic